Alod112335/QA-Portfolio/README.md

 # About me 👋
-Hi, my name is Johnn Rod, I have been studying and practicing to become a QA.
-In this portfolio, I would like to share my knowledge in QA and showcase the practical skills I have gained through my course and self-study.
-I am determined to continue to grow in this field.
+Hi, my name is Johnn Rod, I have been studying and practicing to become a Quality Assurance Tester.
+In this portfolio, I would like to share my knowledge and expertise in Quality Assurance and showcase the practical skills I have gained through my course and self-studying.
+I am determined to continue to grow my skills and expand my knowledge in this field.

 [My Linkedin Profile](www.linkedin.com/in/rod-bacoto-168467332)<br/>